alan-turing-institute/rds-course/coursebook/modules/m2/2-02-04-04-ImageData.md

 ```

-However, for many deep learning tasks, it is common to normalise image data by using precomputed dataset means and stds,
+However, for many deep learning tasks, it is common to standardise image data by using precomputed dataset means and standard deviations,
 rather than calculate these for each image.
 For example, using the ImageNet values:

 ```{code-cell} ipython3